-Since $T$ and $T^{-1}$ map eigenspaces into eigenspaces, the spectra of $M$ and $\OnSecond M$ coincide. \begin{prop} Transplantable domains are isospectral. \end{prop} In the style of \cite{Buser1988,OkadaShudo2001}, we encode each tiled domain by an edge-coloured graph each of whose loops carries one of the signs $D$ and $N$ indicating the boundary conditions.
-The correspondence is summarised in Table~\ref{tab:CorrespondenceDomainsGraphs}, and an example is shown in Figure~\ref{fig:GraphRepresentation}, where we used different types of lines (\emph{straight}, \emph{zig-zag}, \emph{wavy}) instead of colours. \begin{defn} A loop\emph{-}signed\emph{ }graph is a finite graph with vertices $1,2,\ldots,\NumberOfVertices$ together with edge colours $1,2,\ldots,\NumberOfColours$ such that at each vertex there is exactly one incident edge or loop of each colour, and each loop carries one of the signs $D$ or $N$. \end{defn}
+In the style of~\cite{OkadaShudo2001}, we encode tiled manifolds by edge-colored graphs each of whose loops carries one of the signs $D$ and $N$ indicating the boundary conditions.
+The correspondence is summarized in Table~\ref{tab:CorrespondenceDomainsGraphs}, and an example is shown in Figure~\ref{fig:GraphRepresentation}, where we used different types of lines (\emph{straight}, \emph{wavy}, \emph{zig-zag}) instead of colors. \begin{defn} A loop\emph{-}signed\emph{ }graph $\Graph$ is a finite graph with vertices $1,2,\ldots,\NumberOfVertices$ together with edge colors $1,2,\ldots,\NumberOfColours$ such that at each vertex there is exactly one incident link or loop of each color and each loop carries one of the signs $D$ or $N$. \end{defn}

-\begin{defn} The loopless\emph{ }version of a loop-signed graph is the edge-coloured graph obtained by removing all loops.
+\begin{defn} The loopless\emph{ }version of a loop-signed graph is the edge-colored graph obtained by removing all loops.
 A loop-signed graph is called treelike if its loopless version is a tree. \end{defn}